qd-cae/qd-cae-python/README.md

 a boost.
 Use it, build more awesome applications with it, share your projects too and if possible contribute.

+*Changelog 20.03.2017*
+Version 0.5.1

+qd.cae.dyna
+ - fixed: reading of state results for mattyp!=0
+ - fixed: solids stresses were not read, if no shell stresses were present

 *Changelog 19.03.2017*
 Version 0.5.0